python/devguide/parser.rst

 * Alternatives are ordered ( ``A | B`` is not the same as ``B | A`` ).
 * If a rule returns a failure doesn't mean that the parsing has failed, it just means "try something else".
-* By default PEG parsers run in exponential time and they are keep linear By using memoization.
+* By default PEG parsers run in exponential time, which can be optimized to linear by using memoization.
-* If parsing fails completely (no rule can succeed parsing all the input text), the PEG parser doesn't have a concept of "where the syntax error is".
+* If parsing fails completely (no rule succeeds in parsing all the input text), the PEG parser doesn't have a concept of "where the syntax error is".